 The pre-registration: it serves to collect the interests of students in courses.
 If you do not show an interest in the course, you have basically no chance to register it after the pre-registration is closed (only if there are remaining free places in the “Enrolment stage” – see below).

-The pre-registration will be running June 10 – August 27, 2019.
-At this stage, through the pre-registration, students show their interest in the courses they wish to study.
-It is absolutely compulsory that a student pre-register for courses she/he would like to take.
-It is possible to pre-register also for a course, for which the system shows “there is no free capacity anymore”.
-Since the pre-registration is a system of orders, there is no time competition among the students, there is no first come first served basis – you can pre-register the courses also the last day and it will have no impact on the fact if you are included into participants.
+The pre-registration will be running from June 17 – August 27, 2024.
+At this stage, through pre-registration, students show their interest in the courses they wish to study.
+It is absolutely compulsory that a student pre-register for courses they would like to take.
+It is possible to pre-register also for a course for which the system shows “there is no free capacity anymore”.
+Since the pre-registration is a system of orders, there is no time competition among the students, there is no first come, first served basis – you can pre-register for the courses also on the last day, and it will have no impact on the fact if you are included into participants.

 If you miss the pre-registration – you will have no courses to study at VSE!!

-You should choose courses at least for 15 ECTS (a maximum of two intensive courses!).
+You should choose courses worth at least 15 ECTS (a maximum of two intensive courses!).

-Moreover, bear in mind that the exact amount of ECTS credits depends on requirements of your home university!
+Moreover, bear in mind that the exact amount of ECTS credits depends on the requirements of your home university!
 Be careful!!
 If you order more courses and you get them confirmed during the automated registration, you have to study them!
-If not, it means you failed and you will have the grade written on your Transcript of Records (that will be sent to your home university directly).
-We recommend to register the courses you really want/need to study, and if, after the first automated registration you won’t get them, you can register them during the registration period if there is a free spot.
+If not, it means you failed, and you will have the grade written on your Transcript of Records (which will be sent to your home university directly).
+We recommend registering for the courses you really want/need to study, and if, after the first automated registration, you won’t get them, you can register them during the registration period if there is a free spot.

 → Pictures: Pre-Registration